The workplace reflects our culture

 American workers’ perceptions of gun rights and gun violence reflect our current culture.
 I offer you some early data from Integral’s Employee Activation Index, along with my personal reflections.

 The Harris Poll recently fielded Integral’s 2022 Employee Activation Index.
-One of our questions asked respondents to select up to five from a list of 26 societal issues which they felt were most important for their organization to make a positive difference on.
+One question asked respondents to select five from a list of 26 societal issues which they felt were most important for their organization to make a positive difference on.

-Findings show that 10% of US employees selected Second Amendment rights among the top five issues, compared to 10% of US employees who selected gun violence among the top five issues.
+Findings show that 10% of US employees selected Second Amendment rights among the top five issues.
+This was in comparison to 10% of US employees who selected gun violence among the top five issues.

 Most respondents, however, did not select either of these two options.
 Overall, the top two options were Employees’ good health and well-being (40%) and Job creation (32%).

-Individuals who selected Second Amendment rights as a top five issue also care about those broader issues for all respondents, including Employees’ good health and well-being (28%) and Job Creation (28%).
+Individuals who selected Second Amendment rights as a top five issue also care about those broader issues for all respondents.
+Specifically, Employees’ good health and well-being (28%) and Job Creation (28%).

 In line with another finding, individuals who selected Second Amendment rights among their top five issues were more often male (61% in our 2022 Index findings).
 Partisan ideology and gun policy continue to divide our nation.

-Therefore, it is not surprising that the 2022 Index found that, for those individuals who selected “Second Amendment rights” among their top five issues, “Gun Violence” ranked 21 out of 26 issues.
+Therefore, our 2022 Index findings are not surprising.
+For those individuals who selected “Second Amendment rights” among their top five issues, “Gun Violence” ranked 21 out of 26 issues.
 Conversely, for those individuals who selected “Gun Violence” among their top 5 issues, “Second Amendment rights” ranked 22 out of 26 issues.

 Not just partisan, it’s personal

-The recent May 14 mass shooting at a Buffalo supermarket where 10 African American people were murdered in a targeted hate crime was the deadliest in the U.S. so far in 2022.
+The recent May 14 mass shooting at a Buffalo supermarket where 10 African American people were murdered in a targeted hate crime.
+This was the deadliest hate crime in the U.S. so far in 2022.
 It grieves me deeply that I had to write “so far.”